Deborah Holland: Solo recordings (1988-2007)

 In the years following the demise of Animal Logic, Holland released five solo albums, and has recorded and performed music for movies, television and commercials.

-In 1988 Deborah recorded "Come To Me" from the movie Fright Night Part 2.
+In 1988, Holland recorded "Come To Me" from the movie Fright Night Part 2.
 She also contributed to the I.R.S.
 Records compilation Just In Time For Christmas (1990), providing the song "It Only Comes Once a Year".
+In 2000, she recorded a version of "Hanukkah Oh Hanukkah" for Do You Hear What I Hear: A Holiday Folk Tour, hosted by Judy Collins.

-She has scored five films, including Circuitry Man, and has had two collaborations with Stewart Copeland used in films; "Heaven is a Place" in the 1991 movie Highlander II: The Quickening, and "For One Moment" in the 1992 television movie Afterburn.
+Holland has scored five films, including Circuitry Man.
+In addition, she has had two collaborations with Stewart Copeland that were used in films: "Heaven is a Place" in the 1991 movie Highlander II: The Quickening, and "For One Moment" in the 1992 television movie Afterburn.

 More recently, Holland's songs have appeared in the television shows Keeping Up with the Kardashians, My Name Is Earl, and Longmire.

 The Refugees (2007-Present)

 In 2007 Holland formed a folk supergroup called The Refugees, with Wendy Waldman and Cidny Bullens.
 The group released their first album Unbound in 2009, followed by Three in 2012, both showcasing intricate three-part harmonies and roots-influenced songwriting.

 After a hiatus, The Refugees reunited to record California, released on May 19, 2023.
 The album features reinterpretations of classic songs from the 1960s and ’70s associated with California artists including The Beach Boys, The Mamas and the Papas, Jackson Browne, and Sly & the Family Stone.
 Produced by Wendy Waldman with Abraham Parker at Longhouse Studio in Woodland Hills, California, California was praised for its “superb three-part harmonies and heartfelt reinvention of timeless songs.”